 The Wooting two HE has alright ergonomics.
 It has one incline setting to help alleviate some wrist strain, but it would feel more comfortable overall if you use a wrist rest.
 Unfortunately, this keyboard doesn't have a wrist rest, but you can purchase one separately from Wooting.

 The Wooting two HE has full RGB backlighting with individually-lit keys.
 The key legends are shine-through, making them easy to read in the dark.
-Unfortunately, the teal-colored switch stems interfere with the backlighting, so pure white backlighting takes on a teal tone.
+Unfortunately, the color mixing is poor as the white light comes out with red and teal hues visible, and it isn't pure white at all.

 The Wooting two HE comes with a USB-A to USB-C braided cable.
 There are cable management channels built into the bottom of the board, meaning you can tuck it away from view during use.
 While the cable feels good, it does retain some kinks from the packaging.